 - and the Provider of facilities for gambling.

-Let’s start with what we know about the Person.
+Let’s start with the Person.

-What if the world were a 100 people?
+What if the world were 100 people?

 I have used similar slides before, but these are based on the latest available data.